maboberlin/DiningPhilosophers/README.txt

 ------------------------------------------------------------------------

-"Dining Club of Philosophers" is an implementation of dijkstras 'dining philosophers problem' as a gui-application.
+"Dining Club of Philosophers" is an implementation of Dijkstras 'dining philosophers problem' as a gui-application.

 see:
 https://en.wikipedia.org/wiki/Dining_philosophers_problem

 An executable file (DiningPhilosophers.exe) can be found at /target/DiningPhilosophers.exe.

-An description of the application is given by the class-documentations of the classes:
+A description of the application is given by the class-documentations of the classes:
 - PhilosopherFrame (central class for building the system)
 - ModelPhil (model)
 - ViewPhil (view)